What is 3D Printing?

 - The 3D Print Order Form has detailed guidelines for submitting a file to be printed.

 - You may stop by or call the Inspire Maker Lab when it is open to get answers to your questions.
-See our calendar for hours of operation.
-Contact the Technology Checkout Desk at: 828-262-2735.
+See our webpage for hours of operation.

 Need help with 3D printing or design?
 Hannah Pope can be reached by phone (828-292-2823) or email (email@example.com).
 Karl Moretz can also be reached by phone (828-262-2795) or email (firstname.lastname@example.org).